-Coursework Format Due date & marks Coursework activity #1: reinforcement and representational learning Individual report Posted We Organisms learn about their environment to build internal representations that allow them to choose actions adaptively so as to maximise future Anonymously marked Due Wed w reward.
-In this coursework, you will build simple models of reinforcement and representational learning and understand how they map onto neural phenomena.
-[30/60] Learning objective: understand and implement the algorithm of temporal difference learning learn to interpret the predictions of temporal difference learning for dopaminergic midbrain activity understand the outputs of a simple independent components analysis (ICA) model and their relation to natural image statistics
+Coursework Format Due date & marks Coursework activity #1: reinforcement and representational learning Individual report Posted Wed Organisms learn about their environment to build internal representations that allow them to choose actions adaptively so as to maximise future reward.
+In this coursework, you will build simple models of reinforcement and Anonymously marked Due Wed we [30/60] representational learning and understand how they map onto neural phenomena.
+Learning objective: understand and implement the algorithm of temporal difference learning learn to interpret the predictions of temporal difference learning for learn to interpret the predictions of temporal difference learning for dopaminergic midbrain activity understand the outputs of a simple independent components analysis (ICA) model and their relation to natural image statistics

-Engineering Tripos Part IIB, 4G3: Computational Neuroscience, 2017-18
+Engineering Tripos Part IIB, 4G3: Computational Neuroscience, 2018-19